jadecarino/galasa/modules/cli/README.md

 ## auth login

-Before interacting with a Galasa ecosystem using `galasactl`, you must be authenticated with it.
-The `auth login` command allows you to log in to an ecosystem provided by your `GALASA_BOOTSTRAP` environment variable or through the `--bootstrap` flag.
+Before interacting with a deployed Galasa service using `galasactl`, you must be authenticated with it.
+The `auth login` command allows you to log in to a Galasa service provided by your `GALASA_BOOTSTRAP` environment variable or through the `--bootstrap` flag.

 Prior to running this command, you must have a `galasactl.properties` file in your `GALASA_HOME` directory, which is automatically created when running `galasactl local init`, that contains a `GALASA_TOKEN` property with the following format: